tjcdev/ml-cheatsheets/DEEP_LEARNING.md

 A sequence model is usually designed to transform an input sequence into an output sequence that lives in a different domain.

 - Subtypes:
     - “Long-short term memory (LSTM)” cell is smart enough to learn for how long it should memorize the old information, when to forget, when to make use of the new data, and how to combine the old memory with new input.
+The aim here is to avoid the vanishing gradient problem by adding "forget" gates.
     - Same as RNN, a sequence-to-sequence model operates on sequential data, but particularly it is commonly used to develop chatbots or personal assistants, both generating meaningful response for input questions.
 - When to use:
     - One to one: a single input mapped to a single output. e.g — Image Classification